Step 1: Apply Online

 These forms must be completed in full and signed by you, the applicant.

 You must submit official or certified copies of your academic records for all secondary and post-secondary study.
 Records should list the subjects studied and the grade or make received.
 The College expects official copies of the original document in the official language of the educational system.
 If that language is not English, an official translation should be attached.

-Although a minimum score of 450 (paper based or 45-46 internet based) on the TOEFL is preferred, students may be admitted without this particular evaluation of their English ability.
-In these cases, a letter of recommendation from an English Language Program or some other objective measure of their English proficiency must be submitted.
+A minimum score of 450 (paper based or 45-46 internet based) on the TOEFL is preferred.
 Students who are admitted without a TOEFL score or one below 520 (or equivalent) will be required, upon arrival on campus, to take the college’s ESL Assessment test and will be required to take the courses that are recommended.
 Students, who submit a TOEFL score of 520 (or equivalent) or more, will not be required to take the college’s ESL Assessment test.
 The MJC TOEFL Institutional Code is 4486.

 Information about TOEFL can be obtained from TOEFL/TSE Services, P.O.
 Box 6151, Princeton, NJ, 08541-6151 USA, on the TOEFL website (http://www.toefl.org), or from US sponsored educational advising agencies overseas.
 Contact the local US Consulate or Embassy from the location of the advising agency nearest you.